aggbhh20/python-spambot/README.md

 # python-spambot
 A python spambot.
 It takes user input, then spams it.
 libraries: pyautogui, time
 enjoy!
+-Made by aggbhh20